NewPath-Consulting/ez-wildapricot-webdesigner/README.md

    <script src="/resources/Theme/WildApricotTextManager/jquery.csv-0.8.9-mod.js"></script>
    <script src="/resources/Theme/WildApricotTextManager/wildapricot-textmanager.js"></script>
    <script>

-   var textManagerMultilingualMode = true;
-   var primaryLanguageButtonName = "English";
-   var alterativeLanguageButtonName = "Français";
-   var languageButtonHtmlID = "languageButton";
-   var alterativeLanguageClassName = ".french";
-   var primaryLanguageClassName = ".english";
+   var showInspectorLink = true; // this will show the Inspector mode link in the footer of the website, set to false to turn off var inspectorKeword = "?dev"; // this is the URL keyword that enables Inspector mode var inspectorContainerId = "el-details"; //this is the Element ID that contains the Inspector var inspectorlocation = "bottom"; //this is the location of the Inspector, can be set to "top" as well

+   var textManagerMultilingualMode = false; // alternative language button toggle, set to true to turn on multi-lingual mode
+   var primaryLanguageButtonName = "English"; // default langauge button name var alterativeLanguageButtonName = "Français"; // alternative language button name var languageButtonHtmlID = "languageButton"; // the Element ID of the language button var alterativeLanguageClassName = ".french"; // the CSS class name for all alternative language content gadgets var primaryLanguageClassName = ".english"; // the CSS class name for all default language content gadgets

    $(window).bind("load", function() {$('#textmanager_overlay').css('display', 'none'); });  // Fail-safe to remove white overlay
    </script>